Frequently Asked Questions

 What can physio do for disc problems?

-Disc problems can cause symptoms in the neck, upper back, shoulder blade, or arm.
-The discs hold the vertebra together and do not slip out, but can bulge or tear become inflamed.
 While physiotherapy doesn’t “heal” discs directly, we can reduce inflammation, restore movement, and reduce and centralise referred pain through targeted manual therapy and exercise.
 Many people experience significant reduction in pain and improvement in function over a few weeks.

 What's the difference between dry needling and acupuncture?